-The above site was visited on the 18th September 2002 in order to carry out tests to quantify the emissions to air from the foundry.
-These tests are required as a condition of authorisation of the process and the results should be forwarded to the local authority within eight weeks of completion of testing.
+The above site was visited on the 24th August 2004 in order to carry out a particulate emission test on the wet arrestor which serves the main foundry extraction system.
+Under the conditions of authorisation of a prescribed process the results of such tests should be forwarded to the local authority within eight weeks of completion of testing.

-Testing was carried out by C A Hanks BSc (Hons) MIOSH.
+Sampling was carried out by C A Hanks BSc (Hons), MIOSH.